 CORNICE: the uppermost section of moldings along the top of a monument.

-DOG TOOTH: an ornamental motif consisting of a square, four-leafedfigure, the center of which projects in a point.
+DOG TOOTH: an ornamental motif consisting of a square, four-

-FAN VAULT: a vault of a tomb canopy whichconsists of fan-shaped half cones which usually meet at the center of avault.
+FAN VAULT: a vault of a tomb canopy which consists of fan-

 FINIAL: a formal ornament at the top of a canopy, gable, or pinnacle.